 After a great 2022, Laptop Upcycle is looking forward to a 2023 full of growth and sharing of our mission both in Montclair and our neighboring communities.
 To succeed, we could use your help, and it’s really simple.
 Can you network for us?
 Last year we gave out close to 400 laptops to students who needed them for their homework at home.
 In the course of preparing these laptops for distribution, our lab volunteers put in hundreds of hours of time giving back to the community, and donors (both individual and corporate) were so generous in donating nearly new laptops to our cause.
 Here’s what you can do - Our success to date has had one common denominator, personal and organization connections within the community.
 If you can help us by considering your personal network and how your friends and business relationships could be brought to bear in assisting with getting a new laptop into the hands of a student, we (and they) would greatly appreciate it.
 Here are some examples of what you could do:

 These are but 3 examples.
-If you have other ideas or would like to chat about those above, please pop us an email at giveget@laptopupcycle.org.
-You can make a difference in a young students life. ![]() Yesterday we shared a thank you to those corporate donors and local partners that helped us have a great 2022 supporting our mission in and around Montclair.
+If you have other ideas or would like to chat about those above, please pop us an email at [email protected].
+You can make a difference in a young students life.
+Yesterday we shared a thank you to those corporate donors and local partners that helped us have a great 2022 supporting our mission in and around Montclair.
 Certainly, distributions to local students like the one today of 26 laptops (above) from us via Succeed2gether would not be possible without such partners.
 Laptop Santa is VERY happy!
 However, that is only part of the story.
 Our ability to deliver laptops like the photo above, or to achieve any of the other successes we realized this year would not be possible with out the hard work and focus of our lab volunteers led by Mike Brown.
 Mike and his team supported by Mark Zbucki, our technical lead, hold two sessions each week where High School volunteers do the work that often goes unnoticed in our lab.
 Student volunteers check in, test, securely wipe any data on donated laptops, install operating systems, test (again), and clean each laptop that comes in to our doors.
 All of this is done under the the auspices of Mike.
 There are many small steps along the way in preparing laptops to be upcycled.
 Each one is important and each volunteer plays a part in our success.
 So, here's Part 2 - To Mike and his team of 100% volunteers, we thank you.
 Without your commitment to our cause we would not be able to make the positive difference we do in and around our community.
 Happy Holidays All!
 Thank you!
 And we mean it -- straight from the Laptop Upcycle Lab in the basement of the United Way building.
 We are grateful to everyone who thought of us so that we could provide laptops to kids in need.
 Your generosity has allowed hundreds of students to get their work done.

 And (drumroll please), we are thanking these organizations for their thoughtful 2022 thinking that’s helped so many: Bloomberg Philanthropies The Electronic Access Foundation Boston Consulting Group Essence Global Advertising Guardian Data Destruction T-Mobile Communications The Sentinals-16 MFEE Succeed2gether Celonis Finally, thank you to New Jersey Community Capital (owners of the old United Way building) for renting their generous space (even during construction!)
 As we enter the Season of Giving, we know that more students will need laptops to get their basic education.
-Please consider adding your name to our thankful and thinking list for 2022 with a donation or proposal.
-Do you know a young adult who needs a laptop for school and would love one under the tree this season?
-Laptop Santa can help.
-Here's how it works.
-Parents or guardians (you elves you) can visit our Get Technology page here.
-Enter the basic request information on the form, including contact information.
-In the last field "Is there anything else you would like to include about this request?" just enter "Laptop Santa".
-Laptop Santa will wrap the laptop(s) you request and set up a time to get the package(s) to you before Christmas (or the holiday you celebrate).
+Please consider adding your name to our thankful and thinking list for 2022 with a donation or proposal. |

 Archives